-• Where care and services plans are accessed by older people, the provider may develop a summary version, noting that care and services plans are often likely to includes significant volumes of information about a person's care and services however the older person must have access to their full care and services plan if requested.
+Note: Where care and services plans are accessed by older people, the provider may develop a summary version, noting that care and services plans are often likely to include significant volumes of information about a person's care and services.
+However, the older person must have access to their full care and services plan if requested.